Home Infos & Tips Venice: How much will the entrance fee cost? Prices & Infos

 🎟️ Payment via the web address https://cda.ve.it.

 ✅ The fee only applies to the historic center of Venice.
-The Lido of Venice (including Alberoni and Malamocco), Pellestrina, Murano, Burano, Torcello, Sant’Erasmo, Mazzorbo, Mazzorbetto, Vignole, S. Andrea, la Certosa, San Servolo, S. Clemente and Poveglia are currently excluded.
-Also excluded are places of transit, such as Piazzale Roma, Tronchetto, or the maritime harbor, if you don’t enter the historic old town afterward.
+Currently excluded are the Lido of Venice (including the Alberoni and Malamocco), Pellestrina, Murano, Burano, Torcello, Sant’Erasmo, Mazzorbo, Mazzorbetto, Vignole, S. Andrea, la Certosa, San Servolo, S. Clemente and Poveglia.
+But anyone traveling to these places via the center of Venice must also pay the fee!
+Also excluded are places of transit, such as Piazzale Roma, Tronchetto or the maritime port, if no entry to the historic old town takes place afterwards.

 🏨 Hotel guests in the historic center pay no extra entrance fee!